22 – Business as usual

 There are a few things to notice here:

-- Adding details to units: I created a hover boat but I am not satisfied.
+• Adding details to units: I created a hover boat but I am not satisfied.
 The current model feels lifeless and rough.
-So I added the green stripes, those would be ‘radiating’ light.
+So in the concept drawing above you can see that I tried to make some adjustments.
+I added the green stripes, those would be ‘radiating’ light.
 And I added a few ventilation panels on the side.
 And I worked the wings open, like wings present in the old Lego sets.
 Same goes for the turret’s hull, there I added a few nuts and bolts to give it an interesting shape.

-- Gun types: with the idea of having base units came the idea of having base gun types for factions.
+• Gun types: with the idea of having base units came the idea of having base gun types for factions.
 If they have rockets on their units, they should have rockets on their ships.
 And these models should look and operate alike.
-I am not totally sure yet because this will probably make the factions a-symmetric, but I could counter that by having faction specifics while also providing some generic guns and unit models.
+I am not totally sure yet because this will probably make the faction less balanced, but I could counter that by having faction specifics while also providing some generic guns and unit models for all factions.

 New projects